hanuor/stock-analysis/README.md

 ## Key goals

-* Be the fastest finance website on the internet.
+-  Be the fastest finance website on the internet.
-* Have the best user experience of all the investing sites.
+-  Have the best user experience of all the investing sites.
-* Be super easy to use and understand.
+-  Be super easy to use and understand.
 Things should "just work" and feel intuitive to use.
-* The data and info should always be up-to-date and accurate.
+-  The data and info should always be up-to-date and accurate.

 ## How to contribute

 Anyone is welcome to contribute to this project.

 If you help drive significant improvements to the site, then you will get a free Stock Analysis Pro account as long as you remain an active contributor.
+Send an email to kris@stockanalysis.com for more info about that.

 ### How to start